Christina Silcox, PhD, and Diana Zuckerman, PhD, Cancer Prevention and Treatment Fund

 A New Type of Digital Test: 3D Mammography

 3D mammograms, also known as tomosynthesis or “tomo,” use the same x-ray technology as regular “2D” mammograms.
 The procedure is the same from the patient’s point-of-view, although it will take a few seconds longer.
 In both 3D and 2D mammograms, the breast is compressed between two plates.
 In 2D mammograms, which take images only from the front and side, this may create images with overlapping breast tissue.
-Because 3D mammography provides images of the breast in “slices” from many different angles, finding abnormalities and determining which abnormalities may be important may be easier with 3D tests.
+Because 3D mammography provides images of the breast in “slices” from many different angles, finding abnormalities and determining which abnormalities seem potentially worrisome may be easier with 3D tests.
 On the other hand, 3D mammography is more expensive than 2D, and your insurance may charge you more if you use 3D.
+And it might find abnormalities that are not important.

-In 2013, the FDA decided that a low-dose 3D digital mammography was accurate enough to be used by itself, without also using 2D technology.
-2D digital images can be obtained from the 3D mammogram data without the need for a separate test.
+Since 2013, the FDA has concluded that a low-dose 3D digital mammography is at least as accurate as 2D mammography.
+2D digital images can also be obtained from the 3D mammography data.

 Differences between 2D and 3D Mammograms

-The results of the studies showed that the combination of 3D and 2D was more accurate than 2D digital or film mammograms, although the difference in accuracy was tiny for each patient.6,7,8,9,10,11 Just as importantly, women who undergo screening with 3D+2D mammography are less likely to be called back for more testing due to a suspicious finding that turns out not to be cancer.
-This means fewer false scares.7,8,12
+The results of the studies showed that the combination of 3D and 2D was slightly more accurate than 2D digital or film mammograms, although the difference in accuracy was tiny for each patient.6,7,8,9,10,11 In addition, women who undergo screening with 3D+2D mammography are less likely to be called back for more testing due to a suspicious finding that turns out not to be cancer.
+This means fewer false alarms caused by inaccurate findings.7,8,12 But, using two tests is not practical and can be harmful because it exposes women to more radiation.
+The important question is: Do the 3D tests hold up on their own?

 2D screening mammograms are free for patients covered by healthcare insurance under the Affordable Care Act.
 Some insurers will not cover 3D mammograms, and others charge women a surcharge.
 However, Medicare began covering 3D mammography in 2015 and some states are beginning to mandate coverage.13